s-expressionists/Cleavir/BIR-transformations/README.md

 There is a hook present allowing clients to specify details of the types of certain function calls that cannot be expressed in the standard type system.
 For example, a client could indicate to Cleavir that `(float (the integer x))` returns a single float.

 The hooking works as follows.
 First, the function in question must have an identity attached to it; this can be done in the BIR production stages (especially environment queries).
 Then, the client must specialize the `derive-return-type` generic function.
-Meta evaluation will pass this function four arguments: a call instruction, the identity from the attributes, the values ctype describing the arguments to the function, and a specializable system parameter.
+Meta evaluation will pass this function four arguments: a specializable client parameter, a call instruction, the identity from the attributes, and the values ctype describing the arguments to the function.
 This function is expected to return the ctype derived for that function.

 Note that the returned type is in general (always, at the moment) treated as proven by meta evaluation, i.e. will not be checked.
 As such this mechanism should only be used for standard functions or functions that cannot be redefined such that the type information is incorrect, or else the compiled code may behave badly.